aimerib/books-a-bajillion/README.md

 ## Utilizing serverless functions

-I went with Netlify's serverless functions.
+I went with Zeit's serverless functions.
 There are plenty of options out there, but I just wanted a quick endpoint that would spit back a json file with the data I needed to continue working on the Front End.
 This was my first foray into the world of serverless functions, but the experience was pretty seamless so I will probably incorporate more of this kind of workflow in future projects.

 ## Utilizing React Hooks for lifecycle and state management